-Finding the best blender for the money can be a little tricky, especially if you're on a tight budget.
+Finding the best blender for the money can be tricky, especially if you're on a tight budget.
 Luckily, there are affordable blenders out there that provide good overall value for their price.
-While they tend to be very simple in design, some can still produce a smooth blend, depending on your needs.
+While they tend to be very simple in design, the best cheap blenders can still produce a smooth blend with difficult ingredients.
 Whether you're looking to make smoothies to take with you on the go or silky soups for your family dinner, these blenders can offer you a decent bang for your buck.

-We've tested over 85 blenders, and below are our recommendations for the best affordable blenders you can buy.
+We've tested over 90 blenders, and below are our recommendations for the best affordable blenders you can buy.
 If you have a bit more room in your budget, you may also want to check out our list of the best blenders under $100.
 Also, see our recommendations for the best personal blenders and the best blenders.

 Our recommendations above are what we think are currently the best budget options for most people.
 We factor in the price, feedback from our visitors, and availability.

 If you'd like to do the work of choosing yourself, here's the list of all our blender reviews under $100.
 Be careful not to get too caught up in the details.
 While no blender is perfect for every use, most are good enough to please almost everyone, and the differences are often not noticeable unless you really look for them.